makerdao/mips/MIP40/MIP40c2-Subproposals/MIP40c2-SP2.md

 * **Payment per month:** based on predetermined quarterly budget
 * **Asset type:** DAI
-* **Address:** The destination Company address will be provided by the Core Unit Facilitator
+* **Address:** 0xd98ef20520048a35EdA9A202137847A62120d2d9
-* **Payment Frequency:** within first 10 days of each month for past month
+* **Payment Frequency:** within first 10 days of each month

-We intend to “invoice” the protocol on a monthly basis (first week of the month) for the work performed in the previous month.
+We intend to “invoice” the protocol on a monthly basis (first week of the month).
 This follows Simple implementation logic where through recurrent suck () calls Core Unit Facilitator requests for monthly funds to finance its team.

 ## Budget Breakdown / Items